TannerBurns/ctf/README.md

 		$launch

 #Useful Commands
-	$Vagrant up -> start the vm
+	$vagrant up -> start the vm

-	$Vagrant ssh -> ssh into the virtual machine (if in windows, easier to use virtualbox vm)
+	$vagrant ssh -> ssh into the virtual machine (if in windows, easier to use virtualbox vm)

-	$Vagrant halt -> shuts down vm
+	$vagrant halt -> shuts down vm

+	$vagrant destroy -> destroys vm, removes all vm files

 	$devploy -> builds the website